jeqo/jeqo.github.io-src/content/notes/2022-09-24-ingest-logs-sqlite/index.md

 [sqlite-utils](https://sqlite-utils.datasette.io/en/stable/) to the rescue!
 I was initially happy with having each line as a row and adding [full-text support to the log column](https://sqlite-utils.datasette.io/en/stable/cli.html#configuring-full-text-search) to query events.
-However, Java log may span across multiple lines and the results may not be ideal — timestamps could be in 1 line, and the root cause in another.
+However, a Java log may span across multiple lines and the outputs may not be ideal — timestamps could be in 1 line, and the stack trace root cause in another one.

-[I found](https://github.com/simonw/sqlite-utils/issues/490) (thanks @simonw!) that `sqlite-utils` supports adding "convert" functions when inserting data from a file, allowing to apply custom parsing to lines or to the whole file text: <https://sqlite-utils.datasette.io/en/stable/cli.html#applying-conversions-while-inserting-data>
+[I found](https://github.com/simonw/sqlite-utils/issues/490) (thanks @simonw!) that `sqlite-utils` supports adding "convert" functions when inserting data from a file into sqlite, allowing to apply custom parsing to either lines or the whole text file: <https://sqlite-utils.datasette.io/en/stable/cli.html#applying-conversions-while-inserting-data>

 The next challenge was: how to parse log files content with regular expressions?
-After some try and error, I got into the problem to apply certain expression _if_ the next line starts with some character, but without "consuming" the next line.
+After some try and error, I got into the problem of how to apply certain expression only _if_ the next line starts with some character, but without "consuming" the next character/line.
-I learn about regex _negative (and positive) lookahead (or behind!)_ that does just that!
+I got to learn about regex _negative (and positive) lookahead (or behind!)_ expressions that do just that!

 From [regex101.com](https://regex101.com):
 > `(?!...)`: Starting at the current position in the expression, ensures that the given pattern will not match.
 Does not consume characters.